anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: No one has ever become poor by giving.
+Quote: All serious daring starts from within.

-By: Anne Frank
+By: Harriet Beecher Stowe